BrandonSharp/binarysymphony.github.io/content/post/k8s-least-privilege-deploys/index.md

 Many things in security tend to come down to the same few concepts, one of the most important being to limit the surface area of attack.
 The [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) is the idea that we should design our operations to use only the minimal set of permissions required to accomplish the task.
 When deploying applications in Kubernetes, this usually means making use of multiple personas for the deployment of different resources.
 (This concept applies to running applications as well, but that's a discussion for a different time.)

 Many production Kubernetes clusters, even if used to host a single app, require deploying prequisites that may need to create cluster-level resources, such as [`CustomResourceDefinitions`](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) or perhaps even `ClusterRole` and `ClusterRoleBinding` objects.
-These types of resources usually require a cluster administrator to deploy, because they have an effect broadly across the entire cluster.
-For convenience, many teams may be tempted to use this elevated permission set to deploy *everything* using that same persona.
+These types of resources typically require a cluster administrator (or RBAC-equivalent) account to deploy, because they have an effect broadly across the entire cluster.
+For convenience, many teams may be tempted to use this elevated permission set to deploy *everything* to the cluster.
 After all, who wants to deal with two (or more!) service principals in their pipelines?
 That's just too much work, and we've got a deadline to meet!

 The danger here is that the more things you deploy, the less certainty you'll generally have of the content.
 Let's consider an example.